Wednesday, March 26, 2014

 If you don't like raw carrot, it's okay to seam for a few minutes to desired softness.
 This pertains to any veggie you like to use.

-I know sushi grade raw fish is way expensive.
+I know sushi-grade raw fish is way expensive.
 A cheap seafood substitution is krab.
-You've seen the small frozen packages in seafood deli cases, and even laid out with fresh fish.
+You've seen the small frozen packages in seafood deli cases and even laid out with fresh fish.
 It's tasty and you don't have to pry it out of a shell.
-Sometime the quality is suspect.
+Sometimes the quality is suspect.
 It can be a little dried out from freezing for too long.
-An easy way to reconstitute, after defrosting, is to sprinkle on a little water, loosely cover, and do a 30 second micorwave (take out pieces as they get warm and soft, and continue to zap in 10 second increments, if krab pieces are still cool.)
+An easy way to reconstitute, after defrosting, is to sprinkle on a little water, loosely cover, and do a 30-second microwave (take out pieces as they get warm and soft, and continue to zap in 10-second increments, if krab pieces are still cool.)
 The krab will soften and plump up perfectly.
-Finally do a rough chop and mix it with the some Spicy Mayo.
+Finally do a rough chop and mix it with some Spicy Mayo.

 Hand Rolls work well with imperfect rice, too.
 Since the rice is in a wrap, you can use reheated cooked rice from another day, or even defrosted from the freezer.
 Just make sure the rice is heated to room temperature.

 You can easily use brown rice, just follow my Sushi Rice directions.
 And after the rice is cooked, let it set for an extra 10 minutes.
-Brown rice is toothsome with an extra nutty flavor, and more nutritious.
+Brown rice is toothsome with an extra nutty flavor and is more nutritious.

 Sushi Rice Recipe Video